Why the TomTom Developer Portal is a Great Resource for Students

 Electric Vehicle Projects

 There are also APIs for new and emerging markets.
-Electric Vehicles (EV), for instance, and their unique needs for recharging create new challenges for mapping applications.
+Electric Vehicles (EVs), for instance, and their unique needs for recharging create new challenges for mapping applications.
 It doesn't matter what the fastest route is if the EV doesn't have enough of a charge to reach the next recharging station along the prescribed route.
 Mapping applications that consider EV drivers need to be able to use geofencing based on vehicle range and route the EV to reach the charging station.

 EVs take time to charge.
 You can provide a list of services and attractions nearby to help drivers manage their wait.
 Making recommendations might lead to interesting cross-marketing opportunities.